USS Marmora (1862): Sinking of USS Cairo

 Several Union Navy naval rams arrived at the mouth of the Yazoo in early December 1862, including USS Queen of the West.
 Marmora helped refloat Queen of the West after the latter vessel ran aground on December 5.
 Marmora made multiple trips into the Yazoo to perform depth sounding.
 On December 11, Marmora and Signal were sent back up the Yazoo to scout the Confederate fortifications upriver.
-Walke had been informed by an escaped slave that the Confederates were erecting a barricade in front of the batteries, and wanted to confirm or deny that information.
+Walke had been informed by an escaped slave that the Confederates were erecting a barricade in front of the batteries, and wanted to verify that information.
 While in sight of the Confederate fortifications, the two ships noticed naval mines floating in the river.
-One of the men aboard Marmora shot one with a musket, resulting in an explosion that shook the entire ship, despite Marmora being at least 50 ft from the mine.
+One of the men aboard Marmora shot one with a musket, resulting in an explosion that shook the entire ship, despite her being at least 50 ft from the mine.
 While returning to Walke, Marmora and Signal were fired on by Confederate troops on the riverbank.
 Getty informed Walke that Marmora and Signal could clear the mines from the river if accompanied by larger vessels that could provide covering fire against any Confederate troops on the riverbanks; the water level in the Yazoo had risen enough to accommodate larger vessels.